stencila/encoda/src/codecs/person/README.md

----
-title: person
-authors: []
----

-# `person`: a codec for plain text representation of humans
+# Plain text representation of humans

 The `person` codec is most often used for decoding a simple string of plain text representing a person e.g. in the YAML header of a R Markdown file, or the `package.json` file of a NPM Javascript package.